reactive-python/reactpy/docs/source/life-cycle-hooks.rst

 The ``use_effect`` hook accepts a function which may be imperative, or mutate state.
 The function will be called immediately after the layout has fully updated.

-Mutations, subscriptions, delayed actions, and other `side effects`_ can cause unexpected bugs if placed in the main body of an element's render function.
+Asynchronous actions, mutations, subscriptions, and other `side effects`_ can cause unexpected bugs if placed in the main body of an element's render function.
 Thus the ``use_effect`` hook provides a way to safely escape the purely functional world of element render functions.